 Carriages, horses, boats, and Shank’s pony

 I’ve read a few novels recently where the protagonists make amazingly fast journeys, leaving London in the morning and arriving in York for afternoon tea, or zipping across the Mediterranean in what must be a jet powered sailing ship.
 It always throws me out of the story.
 So, in the interests of the pleasure I get from well-researched books, here’s my rule of thumb for early 19th century travel.
-Times give don’t allow for rest, changing horses, storms or other adverse conditions, or particularly fast journeys over a short distance.
+Times don’t allow for rest, changing horses, storms or other adverse conditions, or particularly fast journeys over a short distance.

 Walking: ten miles in 3.5 hours